ethereumclassic/ethereumclassic.github.io/README.md

 - Make the Ecosystem by page more like original SoTD, searchable, use GraphQL
 - Tina.js
 - Script to automatically meta generate keywords / description for old blog articles

-## About

-- Was previously being hosted on wordpress
-- After a while of not being updated (centralized)
-- Move to Github + Gatbsy
-  - Static site generator
-  - No backend server
-  - Easily published anywhere (IPFS/Github/S3/Filesystem)
-  - Very fast & Lightweight
-  - Awesome for SEO
-  - Less single source of failure (git reviews)
-  - Awesome for collaboration (perfect for decentralized projects)
-- Anyone can PR a new blog article easily; auto-rebuild in travis
-- Netlify creates PR previews that need to be approved in github before being published
-- Eventually PRs could be managed on chain